af-pedro/Reverse-Logistics-Data-Analysis-Project-with-Python-and-Power-BI/README.md

 #### Strategic Implications
 - Product Focus: Microwaves and dishwashers represent the highest revenue opportunities

-- Brand Relationships: LFK and LGK appear frequently, suggesting these brands either have higher failure rates or larger market share
+- Brand Relationships: Electrolux and LG appear frequently, suggesting these brands either have higher failure rates or larger market share

 - Disposition Efficiency: The 23% repair rate indicates potential for process optimization in refurbishment operations